Presented by House Watch Inc.

-Your Local Security Guard Company, Your Local, Full-Service Security Company Offering Guard Services In Counties Including Dutchess County, Northern Westchester County, Rockland County, Putnam County, and Orange County
+Your Local Security Guard Company, Your Local, Full-Service Security Company Offering Guard Services In Counties Including Dutchess County, Northern Westchester County, Rockland County, Putnam County, and Orange County, New York.

 Your home is your castle...or is it?
 Is your home really safe once you leave for work or school?
 Your home is considered a sanctuary where you should feel safe.
 Your home is the only environment where you have control over who can get close to you or your family.
 Protecting your home and family from criminal intrusion should be high on your list of priorities.

-Each week we will give you tips on how to make your home safer.
+Each Month we will give you tips on how to make your home safer